ApollonGT/programming_gr/README.md

 # Programming GR

-Introductory notes on computer programming.
+Introductory notes on computer programming in Greek language.

-The language used for the examples is Python.
+The programming language used for the examples is Python.

-Using [MkDocs](http://www.mkdocs.org) as static site generator.
+Using [MkDocs](http://www.mkdocs.org) as static site generator and [MkDocs-Material](https://github.com/squidfunk/mkdocs-material) theme.